markti/azure-serverless-demo/README.md

 ## GitHub Actions Workflows

-### Packer Workflows
-There are two GitHub Actions workflows that use Packer to build the Virtual Machine images.

 ### Terraform Workflows
 The directory `.github/workflows/` contains GitHub Actions workflows that implement a CI/CD solution using Packer and Terraform.
 There are individual workflows for the three Terraform core workflow operations `plan`, `apply`, and `destroy`.